tddschn/install-easygraph/README.md

 - The `install-pytorch`, `repository`, and `ref` options.
 - `install-pytorch` controls whether to install `pytorch` in the installation process
 - `repository` and `ref` allow users to select other repository (e.g. a fork) and ref other than the tip of the `master` or `pybind11` branch.
+- A new dummy workflow without caching logic:
+  `tddschn/install-easygraph/dummy`

 Remove:
 - The `cpp-binding-framework`, `boost-version` options.